#

 specified public key.
 This is achieved by parametrizing a minting policy so

-that it depends on a value of type PaymentPubKeyHash
+that it depends on a value of type PaymentPubKeyHash.
+The corresponding

 policy in PlutusCore takes an argument that has to be lifted.